-The first two items, below, appeared separately in the Around Naples Encyclopedia on the dates indicated and have been consolidated onto a single page here.
+The items, below, appeared separately in the Around Naples Encyclopedia on the dates indicated and have been consolidated onto a single page here.
 After that, there is an update from March 2012 and one from March 2014.
 The blue box in the first item was added in February 2018.)

 The Villa Comunale is the most prominent and visible park in the city of Naples.
 It stands on reclaimed land, for, as early prints show, the sea once came right up to a rather swampy area, the site mostly of fishermen's houses.
 It wasn't until the 16th century, the beginning of the Spanish viceroyship, that a general campaign was undertaken to make the land suitable for the construction of the fashionable villas that sprang up in the 1600s along that section of the sea front.
 (Click here for a related item.)